fameandpartners/website/README.md

 To run every test, including engines', use the `bundle exec rake spec` command

+## envvars

+Running app in development mode or running tests requires the presents of .env file in the apps root folder.
+Obtain a copy of this file from other devs or project manager.

 ## Useful Pages

  - **Home** - `IndexController#show`